JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### selfUpdateCheck
 {#initializeIntelliJPlatformPlugin-selfUpdateCheck}

-Represents the property for checking if self-update is enabled.
+Represents the property for checking if self-update checks are enabled.

 {style="narrow"}
 Type